zsoftly/ztiaws/docs/ztiaws-demo.md

 ---
-💼 Business Value & Impact
+ Business Value & Impact

 ZTiAWS isn’t just a CLI tool — it’s a productivity multiplier for DevOps and cloud engineering teams.

 By simplifying AWS operations through automation and smart defaults, ZTiAWS helps organizations:

-⏱️ Reduce cloud operation time — connect, execute, and transfer in seconds.
+- **Reduce cloud operation time** — connect, execute, and transfer in seconds.

-🧠 Focus on automation, not syntax — less time memorizing CLI commands, more time building.
+- **Focus on automation, not syntax** — less time memorizing CLI commands, more time building.

-🛡️ Enforce secure access by design — integrates with AWS CLI or SSO, reducing IAM key exposure.
+- **Enforce secure access by design** — integrates with AWS CLI or SSO, reducing IAM key exposure.

-🌐 Manage multi-account environments easily — handle multiple regions and infrastructures via tags.
+- **Manage multi-account environments easily** — handle multiple regions and infrastructures via tags.

-🤝 Accelerate onboarding for new engineers — interact with AWS safely without deep CLI experience.
+- **Accelerate onboarding for new engineers** — interact with AWS safely without deep CLI experience.

 Adoption Insight:
 Used internally at ZSoftly by engineering teams managing multi-account AWS environments — proving its reliability and real-world value.